mattclegg/silverstripe-doc-restructuring/master/cms/docs/en/topics/javascript.md

 two-way communication isn't required.
 Set up a number of custom event names that your component will trigger.
 List them in the component documentation comment.

-jQuery can bind to DOM events and trigger them through custom code (see [documentation](documentation)).
+jQuery can bind to DOM events and trigger them through custom code.
 It can also [trigger custom events](http://docs.jquery.com/Events/trigger), and supports [namespaced events](http://docs.jquery.com/Namespaced_Events).